-Term paper (20%)
+Term paper (22%)

-You are expected to consult with me during the semester about the topic, data gathering, and analysis (5%).
-You will share a short recording of your presentation with your classmates (5%) and upload your final paper (10%) for grading on Carmen Canvas.
+You are expected to consult with me during the semester about the topic, data gathering, and analysis.
+You will turn in a short proposal (5%), half-time progress (5%), and final paper (12%) for grading on Carmen Canvas.
 Instruction for the term paper is posted on Carmen Canvas.